 In May 2015, the Company entered into a lease agreement (the "Office Lease") for its headquarters in Lexington, Massachusetts.
 The Company occupied this space in September 2015, at which time its rental obligations commenced.
 The Company recorded \$445 as leasehold improvements for costs incurred to build out the space, and is amortizing those costs to facilities expense over the term of the lease.
 Rent expense is recognized on a straight-line basis at the average monthly rent over the term of the lease.
 Deferred rent is included in other current and long-term liabilities on the Company's consolidated balance sheets.
-Rent expense related to the Office Lease was \$62 for the three months ended March 31, 2016.
-Rent expense was \$15 for the three months ended March 31, 2015, and was related to the Company's prior lease agreement which expired in September 2015.
+Rent expense related to the Office Lease was \$62 and \$124 for the three and six months ended June 30, 2016, respectively.
+Rent expense was \$20 and \$35 for the three and six months ended June 30, 2015, respectively, and was related to the Company's prior lease agreement which expired in September 2015.

 In February 2016, the Company signed an amendment to the Office Lease, whereby it agreed to rent additional space (the "Lease Amendment").
-The Company expects to occupy the additional space in July 2016.
+The Company occupied the additional space on July 1, 2016.
 The terms of the Lease Amendment follow the terms of the Office Lease.
-If occupancy occurs on July 1, 2016, the aggregate annual commitments pursuant to the Office Lease and the Lease Amendment are as follows:
+As of June 30, 2016, the aggregate annual commitments pursuant to the Office Lease and the Lease Amendment are as follows: